 -

-Saatva Classic: a luxury innerspring alternative with a long home trial and white-glove delivery model.
+Saatva Classic: luxury innerspring alternative with a long home trial and delivery support.

 -